Liquidity and Financial Condition

 Note 2.
 Liquidity and Financial Condition

-Prior to 2021, the Company has experienced recurring losses and negative cash flows from operations.
-At March 31, 2021, the Company had approximate balances of cash and cash equivalents of $241.0 million, working capital of $268.8 million, total stockholders’ equity of $367.8 million and an accumulated deficit of $222.4 million.
+At June 30, 2021, the Company had approximate balances of cash and cash equivalents of $147.2 million, working capital of $183.8 million, total stockholders’ equity of $714.2 million and an accumulated deficit of $203.0 million.
 To date, the Company has, in large part, relied on equity financings to fund its operations.
 The Company believes its current cash on hand is sufficient to meet its operating and capital requirements for at least the next one-year from the date these financial statements are issued.

-During the three months ended March 31, 2021, the Company paid approximately $56.4 million as deposits primarily for miners and as of March 31, 2021, reclassified $18.7 million to property and equipment in connection with the receipt of 6,703 miners placed in service at the Coinmint Facility.
+During the six months ended June 30, 2021, the Company paid approximately $70.5 million as deposits primarily for miners and as of June 30, 2021, reclassified $41.1 million to property and equipment in connection with the receipt of 16,603 miners received at the Coinmint Facility and at Whinstone.

 The COVID-19 global pandemic has been unprecedented and unpredictable and is likely to continue to result in significant national and global economic disruption, which may adversely affect our business.
 Based on the Company’s current assessment, however, the Company does not expect any material impact on its long-term strategic plans, its operations, or its liquidity due to the worldwide spread of COVID-19.
 However, the Company is actively monitoring this situation and the possible effects on its financial condition, liquidity, operations, suppliers, and industry.